beetbox/audioread/README.rst

 ---------------

 0.6
   Make FFmpeg timeout more robust.
+Dump FFmpeg output on timeout.

 0.5
   Fix crash when FFmpeg fails to report a duration.